-To help motorists drive to the best of their abilities in these types of weather conditions the RAC has put together a guide of useful information and common questions answered, read on for our up-to-date advice.
+To help motorists drive to the best of their abilities in these types of weather conditions the RAC has put together a guide of useful information to best advise you on how to drive in fog and when to use your fog lights.

 What should you do when driving in fog?